-MATH 325.(CMSC 325).
+- MATH 325.(CMSC 325).
 Mathematical Modeling and Simulation.
 An introduction to mathematical modeling and computer simulation that includes linear programming discrete and stochastic mathematical models, curve fitting, and discrete event simulation including basic queuing theory.
 Other topics may include continuous models, random number generation, and statistical analysis of models.
 Various simulation software packages will be discussed and used.
 Prerequisites: MATH 261, MATH 171 or 270, and CMSC 160.
 3 credits.
-Offered every spring.
+Offered every spring. - MATH 335.

-MATH 330.
-Integration of Mathematics and Science Principles.
-An inquiry into basic principles involved in the study of mathematics and science.
-Emphasis on measurement, use of manipulatives, inference, prediction, data analysis, and hypothesizing.
-For Liberal Studies Majors only.
-Students are required to take SCED 330 concurrently with this course.
-1.5 credits each.

-MATH 335.
 Advanced Euclidean Geometry.
 A study of Euclidean geometry from a more advanced viewpoint.
 The methods and techniques of synthetic axiomatic geometry will be stressed through a study of logic and formal proof applied to Euclidean and non-Euclidean geometries.
 Prerequisite: MATH 300.
 3 credits.
-Offered fall of odd numbered years.
+Offered fall of odd numbered years. - MATH 342.

-MATH 336.
-Advanced Topics in Geometry.
-An examination of some of the geometric and/or topological developments since the time of Euclid.
-Topics may include: differential geometry, topology, projective geometry, affine geometry, transformations.
-Prerequisite: MATH 361, MATH 343, and MATH 300 or permission of instructor.
-3 credits.
-Offered based on sufficient student interest.

-MATH 342.
 Introduction to Modern Algebra.
 Sets and mappings, integers, general algebraic systems, groups, rings, and fields.
 Prerequisite: MATH 300.
 3 credits.
 Offered every fall.
-WR.

-MATH 345.
+WR. - MATH 345.
 Number Theory.
 An introductory course in additive and multiplicative number theory.
 Included are topics such as: divisibility, prime numbers, congruences, residue systems, linear and quadratic congruences, Diophantine equations, quadratic residues, and number theoretic functions.
-Prerequisite/co-requisite: MATH 300.
-3 credits.
-Offered based on sufficient student interest.

-MATH 350.(CMSC 350).
+Prerequisite/co-requisite: MATH 175 and 261.
+3 credits. - MATH 350.(CMSC 350).
 Ethical Issues in Mathematics and Computer Science.
 Consideration of ethical implications of mathematics and computer science in society.
 Overview of ethical theory; case studies of situations illustrating ethical dilemmas.
 A knowledge of calculus and algorithms will be assumed.
 3 credit.
 WR and SP.
-Fulfills General Education Goal 12.
+Fulfills General Education Goal 12. - MATH 361.

-MATH 361.
 Multivariable Calculus.
 Advanced topics in calculus will include curves and planes in three dimensions as well as differentiation and integration of multi-variable functions.
 Prerequisite: MATH 262.
 Students who do not make C- or better in MATH 262 must have consent of the instructor before enrolling in MATH 361.
-4 credits.

-MATH 362.
+4 credits. - MATH 362.
 Differential Equations.
 A study of ordinary differential equations of the first and second order, to include basic graphical, numerical, and analytic solution techniques, series solutions, eigenvalues, and some applications to mechanics and/or physics.
 Prerequisite: MATH 262.
-Students who do not make C- or better
+Students who do not make C- or better in MATH 262 must have consent of the instructor before enrolling in MATH 362.
+3 credits.
+Offered every spring. - MATH 390.
+Directed Study in Mathematics.
+Individualized study; recommended only when material cannot be studied through existing course offerings.
+Must have permission of department chair.
+1-3 credits.
+May be repeated when topics change; no more than 6 credits. - MATH 392.
+Internship in Mathematics.
+A semester-long, on-the-job learning experience designed to apply the principles of mathematics.
+1-18 credits. - MATH 395.
+Special Topics in Mathematics.
+Selected topics in mathematics.
+The topics may vary from semester to semester.
+May be repeated for credit when topics change.
+1-3 credits. - MATH 405.
+Numerical Analysis.
+An investigation of numerical techniques of approximation, matrix computations, integration, and differentiation with emphasis on the solution of non-linear equations, linear systems and differential equations.
+The course will require use of the computer.
+Attention will be given to the problems of rounding error, conditioning, and stability.
+Prerequisites: MATH 343, 361 and CMSC 160 or equivalent.
+3 credits. - MATH 420.(CMSC 420).
+Graph Theory.
+An introduction to topics in graph theory, focusing on analysis of specific applications and proofs of important theorems in the discipline.
+Topics include graphs, paths, and